developingclaus/nwfw/Docs/HowToAddEndpoint.md

 With an Order endpoint as example:

 ######1.
 Add ViewModel
-Create file ViewModels/OrderViewModel.cs, bringing in what fields you want from Models/Order.cs
+Create file ViewModels/OrderViewModel.cs, bringing in what fields you want from Models/Order.cs.
+Make sure to change any collections or navigation properties to refer to the view model entities, not the model entities.
+E.g. OrderViewModel has an ICollection<OrderItemViewModel> property, not ICollection<OrderItem> property.
 ######2.
 Register Mapping
 Add mapping of Model to ViewModel (and reverse) in Mappings/AutoMapperProfileConfiguration.cs
 ######3.
 Create Repo and Interface